 Why small groups?

 Small groups are not a new idea.
 The first Christians met in homes to pray and learn from the Bible.
 John Wesley, founder of the Methodist movement, had a keen interest in the health of people.
 He used the idea of small groups in what were called “classes.”
 Methodist classes were groups of believers who met with the specific intention of pursuing holiness (becoming more like Jesus).
-Other groups met for the purposes of encouragement and investigation.

 - Prayer: pray with and for one another

 - Bible Study: learning, sharing, and applying God’s Word to our lives

 - Fellowship: commitment, connection, encouragement, watching over one another in love